facebook/react/docs/docs/routing.md

 ## Updating rendered content

-When the URL is updated by `historyWrapper.push()`, by default nothing will happen.
+When the URL is updated by `history.push()`, by default nothing will happen.
 In order to update the displayed content, you will need to listen for history events and take appropriate action.

 Since the displayed content is decided by your `App` component, the current location will need to be available within that component's `render()` method.
 You could accomplish this by passing it in via `props`, but we'll take take the approach of storing it in [component state](/react/docs/state-and-lifecycle.html).

 Assuming we're keeping the current location under the `location` key of `this.state`, this will involve four steps:

-1. Setting the initial state to the current value of `historyWrapper.location`.
+1. Setting the initial state to the current value of `history.location`.
 2. Subscribing to history events once the component has initially rendered.
 3. Updating the state whenever a new location is emitted.
 4. Unsubscribing from history events when the component is unmounted.